-In 2011, the Government began a programme to create more diversity and inclusiveness in the school system.
-Recommendations were made for some Catholic primary schools to transfer patronage to alternative patrons.
+In 2011, the Government began a programme to create a more diverse and inclusive school system.
+Recommendations were made for some Catholic primary schools to transfer patronage to alternative patron bodies.
 But since then, just a handful of Educate Together schools have opened up under the Government’s ‘divestment/reconfiguration’ process.

-- Fairness: families in the above remaining 14 towns still waiting for their Educate Together schools under the previous Government scheme should get them as soon as possible.
+- Fairness: families in towns identified by the previous Government scheme still waiting for their Educate Together schools should get them as soon as possible.

 - Transparency: the Government should appoint an independent advisory group made up of all patron bodies as well as parent groups.